 Square makes it easy for even the smallest businesses to accept credit cards.
 Source: Square

-Additionally, Square’s hardware is well known among small businesses for its flexibility and user-friendliness.
+Square’s hardware is well-known for its flexibility and user-friendliness.
 Customers have a wide range of options for POS hardware, ranging from simple mobile card readers to robust two-screen register systems.
-We like that Square’s hardware is ready to go right out of the box, and minimal setup is needed to start accepting payments.
+We like that Square’s hardware is ready to go right out of the box and minimal setup is needed to start accepting payments.

-Square’s features are well suited for startups and small teams at the beginning of their business journey.
-Here’s an overview of the features we found most valuable during our review.
+Square’s features are well-suited for startups and small teams at the beginning of their business journey.

 Square’s virtual terminal allows you to accept credit card payments and record cash transactions from your laptop or desktop computer.
-We think this is an excellent tool for businesses that are typically stuck with manually entering card details to accept payments over the phone.
 We like that you can save customer information in the virtual terminal for recurring payments, which should help subscription-based businesses streamline their operations.

 Square’s free software lets you manage and monitor your business’s inventory.
-You can import and export your inventory list using CSV spreadsheets and add stock-keeping-unit numbers and other modifiers.
-This flexibility allows you to manage and configure your inventory in the best way for your team’s needs.
+You can import and export your inventory list using comma-separated value spreadsheets and add stock-keeping-unit numbers and other modifiers.
+This allows you to manage and configure your inventory in the best way for your team’s needs.

-We were impressed that Square lets you set alerts when inventory falls to a preset level, helping you stay on top of ordering and avoid issues with both insufficient and excess inventory.
+We were impressed that Square lets you manage inventory by location and set alerts when inventory falls to a preset level.
+This feature helps you stay on top of ordering and avoid issues with both insufficient and excess inventory.
 You can even configure the platform to order supplies automatically when stock falls to a level you’ve specified in the dashboard.

 Square allows you to set alerts when your inventory hits a certain level.
 Source: Square

 We’re impressed that you can use Square’s virtual terminal to send invoices via text messages directly to customers.
-Customers can click a link and use their smartphones to pay on the spot.
-In an age when business is increasingly conducted on mobile devices, this feature can help startups reduce friction and secure sales more easily.
+Customers can click a link and use their smartphones to pay on the spot, which can help startups reduce friction and secure sales more easily.

 Square’s reporting feature provides data-based insights about your business.
 Source: Square

 We were impressed that Square features hundreds of integrations, which is impressive compared with other platforms we reviewed.
-For example, you can connect with the best accounting software platforms, like QuickBooks, Xero and Zoho Books.
+For example, you can connect with the best accounting software platforms, such as QuickBooks, Xero and Zoho Books.
 Other integrations include Wix, WooCommerce, Linktree, ZipRecruiter, DoorDash and many more.

 Square’s POS devices are affordable and integrate with the company’s software.
 Source: Square

 Square’s free mobile apps allow you to manage your storefront even when you’re away from your business.
 You can accept payments on your phone, create and send invoices, manage inventory and view reports.
-Square’s mobile app scores an impressive 4.8 and 4.7 out of 5, respectively in the Apple and Google app stores, underscoring how much customers value this tool.
+Square’s mobile app scores an impressive 4.8 and 4.7 out of 5, respectively in the Apple and Google app stores.
 Not all of Square’s competitors have a mobile app, making this feature a plus for mobile-focused businesses.

-Square offers several sets of plans (both free and paid) for businesses to sell, take orders and accept appointments online.
+Square offers free and paid plans for businesses to sell, take orders and accept appointments online.
 The free suite of tools includes a website builder, integration with Square POS, fulfillment tools, social media integration, various payment options and more.
-We especially like that Square supports unlimited items as part of its free suite; many other e-commerce website builders allow just a handful of items for sale on their free tiers.
+We especially like that Square supports unlimited items as part of its free suite, whereas competitors typically limit items on a free plan.

 Square stands out for offering a few industry-specific features to help brick-and-mortar retailers and restaurants.
 The retail POS software allows you to accept nearly every payment type, both in-store and online.
 You can also use Square’s tools to handle exchanges and returns at your store.

-For restaurateurs, Square offers a pickup-and-delivery system and the ability to accept payments table-side, at a cashier and online.
-Another useful feature is the ability to keep track of customer orders at the POS and sync them with Square’s kitchen display system.
+For restaurateurs, Square offers a pickup-and-delivery system and the ability to accept payments tableside, at a cashier and online.
+Another useful feature is the ability to keep track of customer orders at the POS and sync them with Square’s kitchen display system (KDS).

-The kitchen display system syncs the POS system with what cooks see behind the scenes.
+The KDS syncs the POS system with what cooks see behind the scenes.
 Source: Square

-Unlike some competitors, Square doesn’t have a charge-back fee.
-With that in mind, the company requires user input on how to handle the charge-back.
-If a customer initiates a charge-back, you must promptly respond to Square’s information request with appropriate documentation.
+Unlike some competitors, Square doesn’t have a chargeback fee.
+With that in mind, the company requires user input on how to handle the chargeback.
+If a customer initiates a chargeback, you must respond to Square’s information request with appropriate documentation promptly.

 We like that the sign-up for Square is straightforward.
-It takes only a few minutes to complete the application online for Square’s processing services, and all you need is some basic information about you and your business.
-There are no credit checks, and Square approves applications quickly.
-You can start accepting payments in as little as five minutes.
+It takes only a few minutes to complete the online application for Square’s processing services and all you need is some basic information about you and your business.
+There are no credit checks and Square approves applications quickly.

 Your free Square card reader can take up to 10 business days to arrive.
 If you need the device immediately, you can purchase it at an electronics retailer.
 If your business requires more intricate onboarding guidance, read our Lightspeed review.

 Square merchants can call the company Monday through Friday during extended business hours, from 9 a.m. to 9 p.m.
-ET.
+Eastern time.
 Today, many companies have transitioned to automated support systems, so we like that business owners can get a person on the phone if they need help.
+You can also contact Square through email on a 24/7 basis, although response times are not immediate.

 You can search Square support online for detailed information and instructions.
 Source: Square

 We found that Square lacks some of the customer service features its competitors offer.
-For example, it doesn’t provide a dedicated account rep or 24/7 phone support.
-If your business keeps irregular hours and you run into an issue, this could lead to frustrating wait times.
-At 24 to 48 hours, email response wait times are also a little longer than we’d like to see.
+For example, it doesn’t provide a dedicated account rep or 24/7 phone support, and email response wait times can be up to 48 hours.
 If more personalized customer support is important to you, check our Brilliant review.

 In addition, some merchants report having their funds or accounts frozen.
-This is a fairly common complaint for mobile credit card processors that are merchant aggregators because they tend to be more risk-averse than the full-service processors that provide merchant accounts.
-If Square flags a transaction as suspicious — such as an abnormally large sales ticket — it may hold your funds.
+This is a fairly common complaint for merchant aggregators like Square because they tend to be more risk-averse than full-service processors that provide merchant accounts.
+If Square flags a transaction as suspicious, such as an abnormally large sales ticket, it may hold your funds.
 In addition, if your business offers items on Square’s list of prohibited goods and services, your account may be closed without notice.

 We recommend reading Square’s terms of service before you sign up for an account to reduce your likelihood of experiencing these issues and to ensure the processor is a good fit for your business.